Dassault Mercure: Design

 Production Mercures were powered by a pair of Pratt & Whitney JT8D-15 turbofan engines, capable of generating a maximum of 15,500 lb (69 kN) thrust.
 These were mounted on underwing pylons, which were designed with anti-vibration mountings.
 The engines themselves featured joint Snecma/Dassault-developed thrust reverser and noise suppression systems.
 Significant attention had been paid to reducing engine noise, this issue having been one of the final topics of research during the Mercure's development.
 According to Flight International, there was a perception that the Federal Aviation Administration of the United States, a major potential market for the Mercure, may enact regulations that would necessitate the implementation of a noise-attenuation retrofit programme, and thus Dassault needed to be prepared to address this foreseen scenario.

 Dassault emphasised the commercial value of the Mercure, highlighting its low operating costs across short sectors, which principally resulted from its refined aerodynamic features and low structural weight.
-The design also benefitted from an advanced fail-safe structure, the majority of which having been milled in accordance to Dassault's traditional military manufacturing practices.
+The design also benefitted from an advanced fail-safe structure, the majority of which was milled using Dassault's traditional military manufacturing practices.
 The Mercure featured in-house-developed triplicated, fail-safe hydraulic flight control system and the flight controls lacked any manual reversion.
 Air conditioning also featured independent duplicated systems with a cross-feed tapped from the engines compressors along with, unusually, the auxiliary power unit for use during takeoffs and on the ground, as well as in the instance of a double-engine failure scenario.
 The electrics were composed of a pair of independent 120/128 volt three-phase 400 Hz AC systems fed via engine-driven alternators, while a third AC system was driven by the APU.
 There are also three independent 28 volt DC sources.